 There are a couple of reasons why plant names are changed.
 First, the oldest name in print is the name that takes precedence.
 If a printed document is found with a different name for a plant and is an older document than the one that has the current name, it is changed.
 A second reason is that it was misidentified from the beginning.
 The mistake is discovered and rectified.
 The third reason is the plant is reclassified.
 When taxonomists first gave names to plants, they put plants together by their “looks”, their flower parts that looked like other plants’ flowers, and so on.
 Now, taxonomists are testing plants through DNA sequencing.
 The nomenclature of plants was developed in the 18th century by Swedish botanist Linneaus.
 He worked with what he had at that time.
 Things are different now, obviously.
-Hopefully, when all the DNA testing is done, we won’t have to worry about name changes anymore.
+Hopefully, we won’t have to worry about name changes anymore when all the DNA testing is done.

 Other plants whose names have changed

-Another plant that is very familiar to most is the split-leaf philodendron or Philodendron bipinnatifidum (syn. selloum) which is now Thaumatophyllum bipinnatifidum .
+Another very familiar plant is the split-leaf philodendron or Philodendron bipinnatifidum (syn. selloum), which is now Thaumatophyllum bipinnatifidum .
 If you want to delve deeper into this plant, in particular, you can read this article.